The Flying Nun: Music

-In addition to the album, two additional singles were released by Colgems Records: the soundtrack of Sally Field, Marge Redmond and Madeleine Sherwood of Leslie Bricusse and Anthony Newley's "Gonna Build a Mountain" from the second season episode "Sister Socko in San Tanco" and Sally Field singing "Golden Days," a song not heard on the series.
+In addition to the album, two additional singles were released by Colgems Records: the soundtrack of Sally Field, Marge Redmond and Madeleine Sherwood of Leslie Bricusse and Anthony Newley's "Gonna Build a Mountain" from the second season episode "Sister Socko in San Tanco" and Sally Field singing "Golden Days", a song not heard on the series.

-In 1968, Abbe Lane guest starred in the second season episode "The Organ Transplant" and sang the Burt Bacharach and Hal David hit, "The Look of Love" from the feature film Casino Royale, released in 1967 by Columbia Pictures, parent company of Screen Gems.
-The soundtrack of that film was also on Colgems Records.
+In 1968, Abbe Lane guest starred in the second season episode "The Organ Transplant" and performed "The Look of Love" from the feature film Casino Royale (1967).

 Broadcast history

 During its first two seasons, The Flying Nun aired on Thursday nights at 8:00pm EST, where the series competed in the ratings with Daniel Boone on NBC and Cimarron Strip on CBS.
 The show was an instant hit, with high ratings and was declared the "hit of the season;" however, the ratings dropped as the season progressed.
 During its second year, the series was scheduled against Daniel Boone and Hawaii Five-O. During its final season, the series was moved to Wednesday nights at 7:30pm EST, scheduled opposite The Glen Campbell Goodtime Hour.
 All of the competing shows ranked higher in the ratings than The Flying Nun, which eventually led to its cancellation.
 During its three-year run, the series was a part of a three-show comedy block on ABC that also consisted of Bewitched and That Girl.
 Despite its early popularity, the show's ratings never broke the Nielsen top thirty and the final episode aired on April 3, 1970.
 However, its 83 episodes have consistently attracted new audiences since its initial run.